FailAcademy/learning/wdp-vancouver/_lessons/week-02/01-flexbox.md

 ## Exercise 2

-Let's try out some of the flex item-related properties in project within the site `<header>` now following these steps:
+Let's use some of the flex-item related properties in our project, within the site `<header>`.
+Follow these steps:

 1. Remove all floats from your `<header>` elements
 2. Apply `display: flex` to the appropriate container